Dousti Square: State events

-Dousti Square exclusively holds military parades and demonstrations on the occasion of national holidays such as Independence Day, Army Day, Victory Day and before 1990, October Revolution Day, and International Workers' Day.
+Dousti Square holds military parades and demonstrations on the occasion of national holidays such as Independence Day, Army Day, Victory Day and before 1990, October Revolution Day, and International Workers' Day.
 The first parade in Dushanbe (Stalinabad) took place on Red Square on 7 November 1945, with the participation of the 201st Motor Rifle Division, attended by infantry units and military equipment (artillery, armored vehicles, tanks).
 Revolution Day parades were moved to the modern square in the 1960s.
 Victory Day Parades were also held on the square in 1965 and 1985.
 Over the course of all Soviet era parade, vehicles such as the T-72, BTR-80, KAMAZ and the BM-21 Grad rolled through the square.
 The last Soviet parade was held on the square on 7 November 1990.

 The first military parade of independent Tajikistan took place on the square on 23 February 1993, in honor of the founding of the Tajik National Army, which took place that same day.
 Participants in the parade were attended an induction ceremony in the presence of President Rahmon Nabiyev prior to the start of the parade.

 The square also hosted the final part of the inaugurations of President Emomali Rahmon in 2006, 2013, and 2020.

 Rallies

-During the Tajik Civil War, many rallies supporting either the government of the rebels took place on the square.
+During the Tajik Civil War, many rallies supporting either the government or the rebels took place on the square.
 Protests on the square also took place from 1990-1991 in opposition to Soviet policies.